TeslimAdeyanju/TeslimAdeyanju/README.md

 ____

-🖐️ `"Data is the fuel of the modern world`, and I’m here to turn it into powerful insights!"
+🖐️ *"Data is the fuel of the modern world, and I’m here to turn it into powerful insights!"*
 Let’s connect!
-Feel free to reach out or explore my LinkedIn profile to collaborate and share ideas. 🚀
+Feel free to reach out or explore my [LinkedIn profile](https://www.linkedin.com/in/adeyanjuteslimuthman/) to collaborate and share ideas.